dhurlburtusa/shortcuts/semantic_web/json_ld-notes.md

 ## Term Definitions

 **active context**
 A `context` that is used to resolve terms while the processing algorithm is running.
+The active context refers to the accumulation of local contexts that are in scope at a specific point within the document.

 **base direction**
 The base direction is the direction used when a string does not have a direction associated with it directly.
 It can be set in the context using the `@direction` key whose value must be one of the strings `"ltr"`, `"rtl"`, or `null`.
 See the [Context Definitions section of JSON-LD 1.1][context-definitions] for a normative description.